 So how do these magical keyboards actually work?
 Are they just fancy autocorrect, or is there somethin more going on under the hood?

-AI grammar keyboards use natural language processing (NLP) to understand context, not just individual words.
-Unlike basic autocorrect that only catches misspelled words, AI keyboards for business and personal use analyze entire sentences to identify:
+AI grammar keyboards in 2026 leverage advanced large language models (LLMs) and natural language processing (NLP) to understand context, not just individual words.
+Unlike basic autocorrect that only catches misspelled words, AI keyboards for business and personal use now analyze entire conversations, learning your unique patterns and professional terminology to identify:

 The difference between traditional autocorrect and AI grammar assistance is like the difference between someone pointing out you spelled a word wrong versus having a helpful teacher explain why your entire sentence structure needs reworking.